Tardog/schutzstreifen/README.md

 With the default ```start``` target, containers are started in detached mode.
 If you prefer running them in the foreground, use the ```make start-dev``` target instead.

 ## Installation
-This will set up the database and generate CSS.
+If you are setting up the application for the first time, use the following make target:
 ```
-make install
+make setup
 ```

 ## Run tests